 Stool Softeners (Colace or Miralax)

 If you have read any of my other articles, you know that I absolutely love my Hydraflow insulated tumbler!
-Having something that keeps my water cold and has a straw helps me drink so much more water and stay hydrated postpartum!
+Having something that keeps my water cold and has a straw helps me drink so much more water.
+Since hydration is a huge part of postpartum healing, I recommend finding a bottle you love.

-I recommend making sure you have some Advil on hand in your medicine cabinet before baby comes.
-You will be swollen and sore and some days you will need a little extra pain relief beyond the ice packs and sprays.
+I recommend making sure you have some Advil on hand before baby comes.
+You will be swollen and sore.
+Some days you will need a little extra pain relief beyond the ice packs and sprays.

 Postpartum Recovery Wrap